Amjad12-10/Flappy-snake/README.md

-do not think about the purpose
+Do not think about the purpose

-snake game - flappy bird
+# snake game - flappy bird

 # interesting
 	snake moves automatic to right